bertelschmitt/multistreamYOLO/MultiDetect.md

-**Nine video sources, nine models, nine video outputs:**
+### Nine video sources, nine models, nine video outputs:
-Similar to the preceding, except that by now, we need to give serious consideration to the memory size of our GPU.
-The nine processes will fit nicely into an 11 Gbyte GPU, but they would be too much for a 6 Gbyte GPU.
+Similar to the preceding, except that by now, we need to give serious consideration to the memory size of our GPU. **Careful, at these settings, you are approachiong trhe ragged edge.
+Run MultiDetect.py without the hush setting, and watch for out of memory errors, and/or processes dying.** The nine processes fit into an 11 Gbyte GPU, but they would be too much for a 6 Gbyte GPU.
 For that, a second GPU would be needed.
 How to do that will follow.
 Again, a picture would explain our 9/9/9 setup much better.